jelsonjay/Local-Storage/README.md

-# localStorage
+# Local Storage
  localStorage is a type of web storage that allows JavaScript sites and apps to store and access data right in the browser with no expiration date.